Create a generative AI chat app

 Note that the ChatCompletions API uses a JSON collection of messages to encapsulate the conversation.
 Often, these consist of a system prompt that provides instructions to the model, and a user prompt that includes the user’s input.

 6. Save the changes to the code file.
-Then, in the terminal pane, use the following command to run the program:
+Then, in the terminal pane, use the following command to sign into Azure.

 python chat-app.py